goakshit/goakshit.github.io/content/posts/6-hugo-ci-cd-using-github-actions.md

 draft: false
 ---
 ![](/img/6_1_ci_cd_banner.jpeg)
-# Setup CI/CD For Hugo Website Using Github Actions

 ## What is CI/CD?
 > Continuous integration (CI) and continuous delivery (CD) embody a culture, set of operating principles, and collection of practices that enable application development teams to deliver code changes more frequently and reliably.